bitpeach/Protocol-Informatics/README.md

 * Now his old version code of `4tphi.net` domain has disappeared.
 Instead, a new domain name `http://phreakocious.net/PI/` has been changed during March, 2017.
 The `PI-0.02beat` version code has been uploaded to [this new website](http://phreakocious.net/PI/).

 ![](https://github.com/bitpeach/Protocol-Informatics/blob/master/%5BNew%20Website%5DProtocol%20Informatics%20-%20Tools%20for%20Binary%20Protocol%20Analysis.png)

+# The characteristics of PI project Code
+* For the 0.01 version, the old code has several errors.
+The data structures adopted the Numerical library, which has been disappeared in the new library of Numpy.

+* For the 0.02 version, this code has several updates.
+According to (the author)[http://phreakocious.net/PI/], there are some enhancements to the original tool:
+>  1.Replaced the deprecated Numeric Python library with numpy.

+>  2.Detection of terminal width to maximize screen real estate using python-consolesize.

+>  3.Updated command line arguments for xargs in Makefile.